“I love to be hated and I hate to be loved.” Sam Vaknin, narcissist and author

 He will say and do everything possible to diminish the “success” (at whatever level that success is).
 The narcissistic abuser seeks feeling superior to, and in control of, his partner; his goal is to make her feel inferior, demoralized and powerless so that she would not be able to leave him – or trump him in success.

-When you become successful (and “success” can be anything positive such as a compliment, certification or small award) he will retaliate by:
+When you become successful (and “success” can be anything positive such as a compliment, certification or small award) they will retaliate by:

 - Refusing to talk